iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 [use a service account](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-service-accounts).

-Once you have set up the storage remote and added the `GDRIVE_CREDENTIALS_DATA` as a Github secret, you can use the workflow below.
+Once you have set up the storage remote and added the `GDRIVE_CREDENTIALS_DATA` as a GitHub secret, you can use the workflow below.
 In this scenario, we train the model in the same way as above, but we push it to the DVC remote.
-A reference to the location of this file is added to the Github repository (`model/random_forest.joblib.dvc`).
+A reference to the location of this file is added to the GitHub repository (`model/random_forest.joblib.dvc`).
 The model itself is added to `.gitignore` and not pushed to the repository.

-The other files created in `train.py` are still pushed to an experiment branch in Github.
+The other files created in `train.py` are still pushed to an experiment branch in GitHub.
 Afterwards a merge request is created.

 ```yaml
 name: CML-with-DVC